 Withdrawal and Refund Policy

 - Seats in my courses are extremely limited; most only accept 4-6 students.
 When enrolling in a course, you are effectively taking a seat in my classroom that another student cannot use.
 This is a commitment.
 Students can’t enroll once a course begins.
-Unless adequate notice (more than thirty days [30 days]) is given before the session starts, refunds are not given when withdrawing.
+Unless adequate notice (more than sixty days [60 days]) is given before the session starts, refunds are not given when withdrawing.

 - Charter schools who have different policies must contact me should a withdrawal and refund be requested per their agreements/records.

 - Single-session (Individual) courses: Refunds are not given on single-session courses, but I may transfer your child to a different date/time at my discretion.